GRRL Security Policies

 Chapter 5.
 Rules of Behavior

-Each GRRL library has its own Rules of Behavior approved by a library board or city council.
+Each GRRL library has its own Rules of Behavior approved by the local library board or city council.

 Chapter 6.
 Behavior Outside the Library